Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Emerald - Cockatoo, placing the area among the bottom 25% of areas assessed nationally

-This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
-The average construction value of these properties was $498,000, suggesting developers are focusing on the premium market with high-end developments.
-In FY-26, commercial approvals totalled $53.8 million, indicating strong commercial development momentum.
-Compared to Greater Melbourne, Emerald - Cockatoo has significantly less development activity, 85.0% below the regional average per person.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+The average construction value of new properties was $498,000, indicating a focus on the premium market with high-end developments.
+In FY26, $53.8 million in commercial approvals have been registered, demonstrating strong commercial development momentum.
+However, compared to Greater Melbourne, Emerald - Cockatoo has significantly less development activity, 85.0% below the regional average per person.
 This scarcity of new dwellings typically strengthens demand and prices for existing properties.
-The area's development activity is also under the national average, suggesting its established nature and potential planning limitations.
+Recent construction comprises 84.0% standalone homes and 16.0% medium and high-density housing, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.

-Recent construction in Emerald - Cockatoo comprises 84.0% standalone homes and 16.0% medium and high-density housing.
-This maintains the area's traditional low density character, focusing on family homes appealing to those seeking space.
-This represents a notable shift from the area's existing housing, which is currently 99.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
-The estimated population count per dwelling approval in Emerald - Cockatoo is 680 people, reflecting its quiet, low activity development environment.
-Future projections show the area adding 1,097 residents by 2041.
+This represents a notable shift from the area's existing housing, which is currently 99.0% houses.
+The estimated population per dwelling approval in the area is 680 people, reflecting its quiet, low activity development environment.
+Future projections show Emerald - Cockatoo adding 1,097 residents by 2041, according to the latest AreaSearch quarterly estimate.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development